unsupported/bridge/unsubscribe_users/README.md

 The unsubscribe script requires a Bridge API token to be generated with Account Admin set as the role.

+A CSV file with 'uid' as the header for a single column containing the UID for the users you'd like to subscribe to notifications in Bridge, for example: uid
+123456
+123457
+email@sampleemail.com
+email2@sampleemail2.com

 Use cases:

 - Perform notifications can only be turned off by unsubscribing the user, this script will accomplish that.